Softtorch operators¤

 Arguments:

-- x: First SoftBool input Array.
+- x: First SoftBool input Tensor.

-- y: Second SoftBool input Array.
+- y: Second SoftBool input Tensor.

 Returns:

-softtorch.all(x: torch.Tensor, dim: int = -1, epsilon: float = 1e-10) -> torch.Tensor
+softtorch.all(x: torch.Tensor, dim: int = -1, epsilon: float = 1e-10, use_geometric_mean: bool = False) -> torch.Tensor

 ¤